The Fragility of Sparsity: Proofs

-where the first inequality follows by conditions (ii) and Markov's inequality, since the second term is mean zero with standard deviation bounded by a constant times $\norm{r}_{2}$, and the second inequality applies conditions (iii) and (v). \Cref{eq:replace_bias_correction} then follows by \Cref{assumption:approx_sparsity}.
+where the first inequality follows by condition (i) and Markov's inequality, and since conditional on $X$, the second term is mean zero with standard deviation bounded by a constant times $\norm{r}_{2}$.
+The second inequality applies conditions (ii) and (iv). \Cref{eq:replace_bias_correction} then follows by \Cref{assumption:approx_sparsity}.

 To show \cref{eq:replace_variance}, write the left-hand side as